 The collection supports the School of Education curriculum as well as serving as a browsing collection for use by the university community.
 The purpose of the endowment is to expand the library’s collection of diverse titles, especially focusing on communities underrepresented in children’s literature.
 In addition to purchasing award nominees and winners (for example, the Coretta Scott King Book Awards, the American Indian Youth Literature Awards, and the Rainbow Book List), the library endeavors to identify work that reflects the lives of marginalized characters as written by marginalized authors.

 The Foundation Center, now part of Candid, is an independent nonprofit information clearinghouse established in 1956.
 The Center's mission is to foster public understanding of the foundation field by collecting, organizing, analyzing, and disseminating information on foundations, corporate giving programs, and related topics.
 It is the nation’s leading authority on philanthropy and strives to easily connect non-profits with grantmakers.

-The UW Tacoma Library is a Funding Information Network Partner with the Foundation Center and provides free training for the Foundation Directory Online and the Foundation Grants to Individuals databases.
-Also available are a variety of supplementary materials and services useful to grantseekers as well as the core collection of the Foundation Center’s publications.
+The UW Tacoma Library is a Funding Information Network Partner with the Foundation Center and provides access to the Foundation Directory Online database.
+Also available are a variety of supplementary materials and services useful to grantseekers.

 The FDO offers detailed profiles on over 100,000 foundations, corporate giving programs, and public charities, updated weekly.
 In addition, searchable databases with over 2.4 million recently awarded grants and over 700,000 recently filed IRS Forms 990 are available.